ccaballeroh/Causalidad_B22/notes/contents/assignments.md

 2. You can take personal notes on the pages linked in the point above.
 3. Append your name at the end of the file name.
 For example, [[Why AI is Harder Than We Think - Christian Caballero]].
 4. Upload the PDF for each one.

+##  Assignment 3

+**Deadline:** before September 15, 2022

+1. Read one from each group:
+    1. Philosophy of Science
+        - Chapter 13 of Godfrey-Smith, P. (2003). _Theory and reality: An introduction to the philosophy of science_.
+University of Chicago Press.
+        - Chapter 3 of Barberousse, A., Bonnay, D., Cozic, M., Andler, D., Dubucs, J.-P., Égré, P., Elster, J., Esfeld, M., Grioux, E., Kistler, M., Landemore, H., Lemoine, M., Ludwig, P., Pradeu, T., Rouilhan, P. de, & Vorms, M. (Eds.).
+(2018). _The philosophy of science: A companion_.
+Oxford University Press.
+    2. Critical Thinking
+         - Chapter 4 of Bergstrom, C. T., & West, J. D. (2020). _Calling bullshit the art of scepticism in a data-driven world_.
+        - Chapter 9 of Pinker, S. (2021). _Rationality: What it is, why it seems scarce, why it matters_ (1st Edition).
+Viking.
+    3. Academic
+         - Chapter 5 of Harden, K. P. (2021). _The genetic lottery: Why DNA matters for social equality_.
+Princeton University Press.
+        - Chapter 4 of Spiegelhalter, D. J. (2020). _The art of statistics: Learning from data_ (Paperback edition).
+Pelican, an imprint of Penguin Books.
+2. Prepare a 10-15 minutes presentation on your readings and personal impressions or thoughts and ideas.
+3. Upload your slides before to the deadline
+4. On September 15, we will randomly pick who will be the presenters